KokiriKaleb/depression-analysis/README.md

   - Features like **Gender** and **Family History of Mental Illness** showed surprisingly minimal statistical association in this dataset.
     ![Feature Importance from Logistic Regression](images/Feature_Importance_from_Logistic_Regression.png)
 ### 5\.
 Predictive Modeling

-This section summarizes the results of a machine learning model developed to predict depression.
-The model was optimized using `GridSearchCV` to find the most effective parameters.

 #### **Model Architecture and Pipeline**